digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/kms/external_key_storage/participant_kms_migration/participant_kms_migration_same_namespace.rst

 connected to a KMS-compatible sync domain (e.g. :ref:`running JCE with KMS-supported encryption and signing keys <external_key_storage_interoperability>`) and then transfer the data from the old node to the new one.
 In this example, we do not only transfer the parties, contracts and DARs, but we also transfer the node's identity, and thus, both old and new participant will share the same namespace.
+This has the advantage that it can be done in a multi-operator setting when the other operators do not agree to this migration, because it is transparent to them and their shared contracts.

 .. warning::
     You must save the :ref:`root namespace key <moving_namespace_to_offline_storage>` of the old participant